MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Action taken in the case of a security incident (CSIRT perspective).

 admiralty-scale:
 :   The Admiralty Scale or Ranking (also called the NATO System) is used to rank the reliability of a source and the credibility of an information.
-Reference based on FM 2-22.3 (FM 34-52) HUMAN INTELLIGENCE COLL
-ECTOR OPERATIONS and NATO documents.
+Reference based on FM 2-22.3 (FM 34-52) HUMAN INTELLIGENCE COLLECTOR OPERATIONS and NATO documents.

 adversary:
 :   An overview and description of the adversary infrastructure

+ai-bias-terminology:
+:   A list of standalone definitions for each type of bias.
+Aggregate terms that are in common usage or relevance to AI bias.
+From NIST.SP.1270-draft (2021)

+ai-safety-benchmark:
+:   AI safety benchmark v0.5, that has been created by the MLCommons AI Safety Working Group (WG)

 ais-marking:
 :   The AIS Marking Schema implementation is maintained by the National Cybersecurity and Communication Integration Center (NCCIC) of the U.S. Department of Homeland Security (DHS)

 analyst-assessment:
 :   A series of assessment predicates describing the analyst capabilities to perform analysis.
 These assessment can be assigned by the analyst him/herself or by another party evaluating the analyst.

+anti-piracy:
+:   Taxonomy for anti-piracy

 approved-category-of-action:
 :   A pre-approved category of action for indicators being shared with partners (MIMIC).